supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 6. To create a function:

-    >**Note:** You will not be able to do this in the lademo environment used for data in this lab, but it's an important concept to be used in your environment.
+    >**Note:** You will not be able to do this in the labdemo environment used for data in this lab, but it's an important concept to be used in your environment.

 After running a query, select the **Save** button and then select **Save As function** from the drop-down.
 Enter the name your want, for example: *MailboxForward* in the **Function name** box and enter a **Legacy category**, like *General* and select **Save**.